-Native Landscaping in Denton, TX
+Native Plant Garden Planning in Denton, Texas

 Denton has one of the most generous turf buy-back programs in Texas — $5/sq ft for the first 2,500 sq ft of lawn converted to native plants.
 The city sits at the edge of the Cross Timbers and Blackland Prairies, so you have good options for both sandy and clay soils.